SixLabors/docs/articles/imagesharp/png.md

 PNG is a lossless format.
 It preserves pixel data exactly, which makes it a strong fit for graphics where edges, text, and flat-color regions need to stay crisp.

+PNG compresses image data without discarding pixel information.
+Before compression, scanline filters can transform rows into forms that compress better.
+The chosen filter does not change the decoded pixels, but it can change encoding speed and file size.
+Adaptive filtering lets the encoder choose filters per row and is usually a good default for mixed content.

+PNG supports several pixel representations, including grayscale, grayscale with alpha, RGB, RGB with alpha, and palette-indexed color.
+That is why `ColorType` and `BitDepth` matter: they decide how pixels are represented in the file, not just how strongly the file is compressed.
+A screenshot with a small number of colors may be much smaller as a palette PNG, while a translucent UI asset usually needs RGBA-style output.

+PNG can store ancillary information such as gamma, text chunks, and color-management data.
+Those chunks can be important for appearance or workflow, but they can also increase file size or carry information you do not want to publish.
+Treat metadata as part of the output decision.

 A few practical implications:

 - PNG is excellent for screenshots, icons, logos, diagrams, and UI assets.